-Q. Does Graphic Sciences have the experience and appropriate procedures in place to make sure that they can meet my quality and turnaround requirements?
+Does Graphic Sciences have the experience to meet my requirements?

-A. For smaller projects, no. Our customers range from individuals that have as few as one roll, book or newspaper to projects consisting of millions of images.
+For smaller projects, no. Our customers range from individuals that have as few as one microfiche to projects consisting of millions of images.
 Larger projects are formalized by either a contract drafted by the client or documented by a Statement of Work that we produce that simply outlines buyer and seller responsibilities.

 We receive work from all over the country.
 We provide pickup and delivery and we also receive work via UPS, FedEx, and U.S. Mail.
 If you do choose to have us produce sample images, and wish to send them via a delivery or mail service, please let us know when to expect them.
 We track all shipments and will contact you when it arrives.